Logan-Fouts/Thesis/Developing The Idea/Project Idea.md

 ----
 ### What Do I Hope To Discover or Test?
+- Main idea
 	- One thing we could do is redefine exactly what we are considering a near duplicate image.
 Everything I have found defines it as image transformations, but this is not what I want to do.
 Instead I want different pictures that are similar where small things such as angle or whatnot are a bit different.
+- Other potentials
 	- Adaptable threshold techniques
 		- Develop an adaptive threshold approach that happens during the hashing process itself.
 	- New Algorithms for hashing and feature extraction
 		- Hybrid hashing using strengths of current approaches and the strengths of deep learning.
 	- Semantic Hashing
 		- Hashing techniques that focus on semantic similarity rather than pixel-level similarity, enabling the detection of duplicates that are contextually similar but may not be visually identical.

 ### Notes
 - Simply the goal is the answer true or false if two images are considered **perceptually** to be duplicates.
 This is done by finding the best suited threshold between the two possibilities.